babylonchain/finality-provider/docs/eots.md

 }
 ```

-You will be prompt to provide the mnemonic on key creation.
-The generated keys
+You will be prompted to provide the mnemonic on key creation.
-should be exactly the same.

 ### 3.3.
-Option to Sign Schnorr
+Sign Schnorr Signatures

-You can use your key to create a Schnorr signature over arbitrary data,
+You can use your key to create a Schnorr signature over arbitrary data
 through the `eotsd sign-schnorr` command.
 The command takes as an argument the file path, hashes the file content using
 sha256, and signs the hash with the EOTS private key in Schnorr format by the